marot/ash_scenario/README.md

 Ash Scenario allows you to define reusable test data for your application.
 It provides two main approaches:

-1. **Resource Definitions**: Reusable data templates defined in your Ash resources
+1. **Prototype Definitions**: Reusable data templates defined in your Ash resources
-2. **Test Scenarios**: Override and compose resources in test modules with named scenarios
+2. **Test Scenarios**: Override and compose prototypes in test modules with named scenarios

 It can be used for tests, staging environments, seeding, and more.

-## Resource Definitions (formerly "scenarios")
+## Prototype Definitions
-Resources are defined on top of Ash resources using a DSL:
+Prototypes are defined on top of Ash resources using a DSL:
 - The name of a test resource
 - The default attributes
 - The default relationships
 - Automatic dependency resolution

-## Test Scenarios (new functionality)
+## Test Scenarios
-When writing tests, you can define scenarios that override specific attributes from your resource definitions while maintaining automatic dependency resolution.
+When writing tests, you can define scenarios that override specific attributes from your prototype definitions while maintaining automatic dependency resolution.

 ## Quick Start